Sunday, February 18, 2007

 Today we are suspicious of "Truth," because we recognize that what is called truth is often only a tool in the hands of those in power [the media], and is often determined by their beliefs and tailored to their requirements.

-In 2016 I commissioned a video to be made using my photography edited in a manner under my direction.
+In 2016 I commissioned a video to be made using my photography edited under my direction.

 ________________________________________________________